ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 ---

 # Abstract
-The implementation requires official assistance to design visual operation interfaces.
+The expected implementation requires official assistance to design visual operation interfaces.
+Goals are as below.
-The goal is to make a new UI design tool based on those traditional e.g. PhotoShop, Figma, which outputs view source code from designers directly usable by developers without inserting any code, including visually designed animations.
+1. A new UI design tool based on those traditional e.g. PhotoShop, Figma, which outputs view source code from designers directly usable by developers without inserting any code, including visually designed animations.

-This corresponds to a new UI system with Kotlin multiplatform in which each design component has its corresponding Kotlin code.
+2. A new UI system with Kotlin multiplatform in which each design component has its corresponding Kotlin code.
 All developers need to do is bind `view` with dynamic data in Kt files, which could be optimized by {{< newTab `MVB` "../android" >}}.

 If this could be implemented, it could reduce most code as well as negotiations between designers and developers, which is revolutionary without doubt.
 {{< hint info >}}